Mapping class group: Torelli group

 The symplectic group is well understood.
 Hence understanding the algebraic structure of the mapping class group often reduces to questions about the Torelli group.

 Note that for the torus (genus 1) the map to the symplectic group is an isomorphism, and the Torelli group vanishes.

 Stable mapping class group

 One can embed the surface $\Sigma_{g,1}$ of genus g and 1 boundary component into $\Sigma_{g+1,1}$ by attaching an additional hole on the end (i.e., gluing together $\Sigma_{g,1}$ and $\Sigma_{1,2}$), and thus automorphisms of the small surface fixing the boundary extend to the larger surface.
 Taking the direct limit of these groups and inclusions yields the stable mapping class group, whose rational cohomology ring was conjectured by David Mumford (one of conjectures called the Mumford conjectures).
-The integral (not just rational) cohomology ring was computed in 2002 by Ib Madsen and Michael Weiss, proving Mumford's conjecture.
+In 2007, Ib Madsen and Michael Weiss published a proof of Mumford's conjecture, based on a computation of the integral (not just rational) cohomology ring.
+However doubts have been raised concerning an unproved assertion in their paper on the existence of extended triangulations of smooth manifolds.